AceCFox/ez-onboard-2/README.md

           * `npm install`
           * `npm run build`
      - Follow the instructions under env above to create and configure a local .env file with a SERVER_SESSION_SECRET string. (used for salting and hashing passwords)
+0. Configure local server code for AWS deployment
+     - in `/server/server.js`:
+          * un-comment lines 5-10 (https configuration)
+          * un-comment line 19 (express https config)
+          * comment line 56 and un-comment line 55 (app port set)
+          * comment out lines 63-65 and un-comment lines 60-62 (using httpsServer rather than local app for listen)
+     - in `/server/modules/pool.js`
+          * remove the ! from line 7, should be:
+               `if (process.env.DATABASE_URL){`
+     - revert thses changes later if you want to use your local hosting setup for local development on ports 5000 and 3000
 1. From the AWS console, create a new Aurora Serverless DB cluster with PostgreSQL compatability.
      - name your cluster "ez-onboarding-db"
      -  set the username to postgres (default) and the master password to a unique password (e.g. sevenapples)